tlswg/tls13-spec/draft-ietf-tls-tls13.md

   client preference.
 {:br }

-Clients may offer an arbitrary number of ClientKeyShareOffer values, each representing a single set of key exchange parameters;
-for instance a client might offer shares for several elliptic curves or multiple integer DH groups.
+Clients may offer one or many ClientKeyShareOffer values, each representing a single set of key exchange parameters; for instance a client might offer shares for several elliptic curves or multiple integer DH groups.
 The shares for each ClientKeyShareOffer MUST by generated independently.
 Clients MUST NOT offer multiple ClientKeyShareOffers for the same parameters.
-It is explicitly permitted to send an empty "client_key_share" extension as this is used to elicit the server's parameters if the client has no useful information.

 [[TODO: Recommendation about what the client offers.
 Presumably which integer DH groups and which curves.]]